Farrall History, Family Crest & Coats of Arms

 The surname Farrall was first found in Leinster, where they were found mainly in County Longford.

-Important Dates for the Farrall family
+Early History of the Farrall family

 This web page shows only a small excerpt of our Farrall research.
 Another 185 words (13 lines of text) covering the years 1235 and 1248 are included under the topic Early Farrall History in all our PDF Extended History products and printed products wherever possible.